Reshuffling in Congress-ruled states in offing

 "The resignation of Punjab Pradesh Congress Committee (PPCC) President Sunil Jakhar has not been accepted as the party high command is satisfied with his work as he has the capacity to take along even those leaders and workers who are anti-Amarinder Singh," says the insider.

-Punjab is the only Congress-ruled state where the Congress won 08 seats.
-The party lost all 25 seats of Rajasthan and won 01 seat out of 29 in Madhya Pradesh and 02 out of 11 in Chhattisgarh.
+Punjab is the only Congress-ruled state where the Congress won eight seats.
+The party lost all 25 seats of Rajasthan and won one seat out of 29 in Madhya Pradesh and two out of 11 in Chhattisgarh.